-- Transactions coming from the supplier to Dsco need to be placed in the /in directory.
+- Transactions coming from the supplier to the Dsco platform need to be placed in the /in directory.

-- Transactions being generated by Dsco will be deposited in the /out directory.
+- Transactions being generated by the Dsco platform will be deposited in the /out directory.

 - Our servers monitor the /out directory.
 Upon successful download of any file in that directory, we moves the file(s) to the /out/archive folder where you can access them again if necessary.

 Please do not delete the files from the /out directory once you have downloaded them.
 It is helpful to both parties to have those files available in archive if need be.

 For those requiring a higher level of security, the Dsco platform provides access to an AS2 server.
 The setup and configuration of the AS2 connection is currently manual so please contact our support team at firstname.lastname@example.org to make a request to utilize AS2.

 The Dsco platform supports the following transaction types:

 - 870 Order Status (Cancel)

 If you wish to download rich product information, such as product descriptions and images, you can utilize our flat-file exchange using CSV, TAB or Excel formatted files.
 However, please check with your trading partner as it is possible that they may not be adding that information to the Dsco platform.

 For incoming EDI transactions, the Dsco platform does not require that each transaction have a unique ISA Control Number, but it is best practice, especially in the event that two parties need to research a specific transaction.
 The Dsco platform does not reject ISA Control Numbers that are not unique.